shrddr/DatalogConvert/readme.md

 2018 10 30 0000 (Tagname).DAT
 ```

 Place the DAT files into your HMI Projects\AppName\DLGLOG\DatalogName.
 Make sure you switch the datalog storage format from ODBC to File Set so it starts reading the DAT files.
 Even that is not enough; in my tests, the trend was still reading **both** the SQL and file sets.
-If you don't want that, change the ODBC settings so the SQL server is no longer accessible (enter a non-existing username or remove the dsn file).
+If you don't want that, change the ODBC settings so the SQL server is no longer accessible (enter a non-existing username or remove the .dsn file altogether).

 If the trend still doesn't see the data generated this way, look into the DLG file created by FactoryTalk.
 It contains start/stop timestamps and limits access to files outside that range.
 I usually just delete it.